wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 ## Data Architecture

+### Business Drivers

+1. strategically prepare organizations to quickly evovle their products, services, and data to take advantage of business opportunities inherent in emerging technologies
+1. translate business needs into data and system requirements so that processes consistently have the data they require
+1. manage complex data and information delivery throughout the enterprise
+1. facilitate alignment between business and IT
+1. act as an agent for change, transformation, and agility

 ### Business Processes

 1. A process is a set of interrelated actions and activities performed to achieve a pre-specified product, result, or service